MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 * Sign into Microsoft Edge with a Microsoft account, and turn on sync'ing of your browsing data across all signed-in devices.

-* In Microsoft Edge settings, turn on the toggle **Privacy, search, and services** > **Personalization & advertising** > **Allow Microsoft to save your browsing activity including history, usage, favorites, web content, and other browsing data to personalize Microsoft Edge and Microsoft services like ads, search, shopping and news**.
+* In Microsoft Edge settings, turn on the toggle **Privacy and security** > **Personalization & advertising** > **Allow Microsoft to save your browsing activity including history, usage, favorites, web content, and other browsing data to personalize Microsoft Edge and Microsoft services like ads, search, shopping and news**.

 You can manage your browsing history that's stored on Microsoft servers by visiting [https://account.microsoft.com](https://account.microsoft.com).